-Be sure to read What is a Project Report? before beginning your project.
+Be sure to read the Project Report Guidelines before beginning your project.
 Remember, you are to turn in a neat and complete project report.
 Any figures should have a title and a legend and be properly referenced in the report.
-Do not turn in a Maple worksheet!
-All projects should be written using Microsoft Word.
+Do not turn in a Maple worksheet.
+A complete project report should include all necessary equations and information.